Economic/epitable/README.md

 epitable
 ========

-epitable is an R package that creates EPI-formatted HTML tables.
+epitable is an R package that creates HTML tables formatted for EPI's website.

 Installation
 ------------